signalfx/integrations/collectd-couchdb/README.md

     [<img src='./img/chart-couchdb-nodes-db-writes.png' width=200px>](./img/chart-couchdb-nodes-db-writes.png)

-All metrics reported by the couchdb collectd plugin will contain the following dimensions by default:
+All metrics reported by the CouchDB collectd plugin will contain the following dimensions by default:

 * `node`, name of the node as in the cluster
 * `cluster`, human readable cluster name

-A few other details:

 * `plugin` is always set to `couchdb`
 * `plugin_instance` will contain the IP address and the port of the member given in the configuration

+A few other details:

 * To add enhanced metrics, use the configuration options mentioned in [configuration](#configuration).